Remington Spartan 310

 The Remington Spartan 310 is a double-barreled shotgun.
 It is an "over and under" gun, with one barrel above the other.
 There are several different models, each of them chambered in various gauges.

 The Spartan 310 is marketed and distributed by Remington Arms, in Madison, North Carolina.
-It is a variant of a classical Russian shotgun IZh-27 manufactured by Izhevsk Mechanical Plant for export under trademark "Baikal", in Izhevsk, Russia.
+It is a variant of the Soviet shotgun IZh-27 manufactured by Izhevsk Mechanical Plant for export under trademark "Baikal", in Izhevsk, Russia.
 The Spartan 310 is inexpensive compared to other double barreled shotguns.
 It is most often used for hunting birds, and for clay target games such as trap and skeet.
 Remington ceased importing the shotgun in 2009.